Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/research-megabuildings.md

 (The Reaper)" ending existing, by expressing 4 pyramids instead of the 3 we knew about prior to this ending path coming to light.

+Or, it could be as simple as [stemming from an 8 bit 6502 system](melissa-rory.md#how-it-starts).

 ## Similar Structures

 ### Mega Buildings